 IPR annually extends 4-8 seed grants to affiliates for work towards submission of proposals for external funding.
 Priority is given to multi-disciplinary projects and to more junior faculty.

 Weekly seminars provide a forum for scholars from other universities and OSU faculty to present ongoing research to a multidisciplinary audience.
 The Huber Lecture in the Fall features an eminent scholar from outside OSU.
-Here is a list of previous IPR seminars, years 2009-2013 [pdf].
+For current seminars scheduled please refer to our events page.
+Previous IPR seminars, years 2009-2013 [pdf].

 IPR organizes single- and multi-day didactic workshops for members of the OSU community.
 In 2008-09, the topic was Missing Data; in 2009-10, Geographic Analysis; 2010-11, Complex Systems and Agent-Based Modeling; 2011-12 was Longitudinal Analysis with Missing Data; 2012-13 covered Mediation, Moderation and Conditional Process Modeling.